-In September 1998, the Company entered into a change in control agreement with Mr. Badgley, and in December 2002, the Company entered into a change in control agreement with Mr. Mish.
-The change in control agreements with Messrs.
-Badgley and Mish were amended and restated in December 2008.
-The Board of Directors provided notice to each of Mr. Badgley and Mr. Mish that effective December 31, 2013, the automatic renewing feature of the agreements was terminated.
-Thus, Mr. Badgley's change in control agreement will terminate on December 31, 2016 and Mr. Mish's change in control agreement will terminate on October 30, 2015.
-Under each agreement, if the executive's employment is terminated within six months before, or 24 months after, a "change in control" of the Company, and the termination was either by the Company (other than for cause, disability or death), or "voluntary" on the part of the executive, then all of the executive's outstanding stock options will vest and become exercisable, and the executive will be entitled to receive:
+In September 1998, the Company entered into a change in control agreement with Mr. Badgley.
+The change in control agreement with Mr. Badgley was amended and restated in December 2008.
+The Board of Directors provided notice to Mr. Badgley that effective December 31, 2013, the automatic renewing feature of the agreement was terminated.
+Thus, Mr. Badgley's change in control agreement will terminate on December 31, 2016.
+Under the agreement, if Mr. Badgley's employment is terminated within six months before, or 24 months after, a "change in control" of the Company, and the termination was either by the Company (other than for cause, disability or death), or "voluntary" on the part of Mr. Badgley, then all of Mr. Badgley's outstanding stock options will vest and become exercisable, and Mr. Badgley will be entitled to receive: